unjs/unimport/README.md

 ]
 ```

-You can check out [`src/presets`](./src/presets/) for all the options avaliable or refer to the type declration.
+You can check out [`src/presets`](./src/presets/) for all the options available or refer to the type declaration.

 ###### Exports Auto Scan